-I was told one day that there was something I could do, something all of the staff members agreed would be a wonderful thing.
+One day, I was told that that there was something I could do, something all of the staff members agreed would be a wonderful thing.
 I could take five more classes, and then graduate the next year, one year early, receiving a general/standard diploma instead of the advanced diploma I had been working towards.
 Or, I could take two more classes and graduate with a modified IEP diploma the next semester.
 Alternatively, I could get a GED now and graduate at the end of the semester.
 Basically, they decided they wanted to get rid of me.

 Because I had been in an educational environment where my disability was considered an inconvenience to everyone around me, I started seriously thinking about this.
 I’d been given pamphlets about these options, but I couldn’t see them, so I put them in my backpack.
 I researched the GED, put together a mock class schedule for the next year, and told my parents all about the ideas I had been presented.

-“I’m five credits from graduating, I could graduate a year early if I don’t take band and choose a standard diploma!”
+“I’m five credits from graduating.
+I could graduate a year early if I don’t take band and choose a standard diploma!”

 “No, you’re not doing that.”
 The guidance counselor immediately said, very matter-of-factly.